connexcs/docs/docs/reporting-problems.md

 ### User Interface Issue

 Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
-For an efficient utility to take UI screenshots, we recommend a browser pugin called "Lightshot", or use your OS's built-in snipping tool.
+For an efficient utility to take UI screenshots, we recommend a browser plugin called "Lightshot", or use your OS's built-in snipping tool.

 ### Problems with Calls